Instructor, Saxophone and Piano

 - Bachelor Of Music in Jazz Studies and Performance, McGill University, 1987

 The Jazz Journal International describes Mike Allen as “an accomplished musician who has studied Coltrane in depth and forged a style that is fresh and vital.”
-Doug Fischer, jazz critic with the Ottawa Citizen newspaper, hailed his seventh album as a leader, Love One Another as the “#1 Canadian Jazz Album of 2005”, and Mike as “Canada’s top tenor man”.
+Doug Fischer, jazz columnist with the Ottawa Citizen newspaper, hailed his seventh album Love One Another as the “#1 Canadian Jazz Album of 2005”, and Mike as “Canada’s top tenor man”.

 Mike Allen’s groups are regularly featured on national jazz radio programming and have toured extensively throughout Canada and the Pacific Northwest.
-The MAQ has hosted the Vancouver International Jazz Festival’s official 10-night jam session since 2003, and has such been fortunate to be joined by many great players including Wynton Marsalis and members of the Lincoln Center Jazz Orchestra, Chucho Valdes, Kenny Werner, Chris Potter, Robin Eubanks, and John Taylor, among others.
-Mike has performed in Seattle with bassist/vocalist-Jim Ferguson at the Seattle Art Museum; The Chuck Israels Quintet at Dimitrio’s Jazz Alley; and John Fedchock’s All-Star West Coast Big Band at Tula’s Jazz Club, as well as with his own groups at various venues.
+The MAQ has hosted the Vancouver International Jazz Festival’s official 10-night jam session since 2003, and has such been fortunate to be joined by many great players including Wynton Marsalis and members of the Lincoln Center Jazz Orchestra, Chucho Valdes, Kenny Werner, Chris Potter, Robin Eubanks, Eric Harland, Antonio Sanchez, and John Taylor, among others.
+Mike has performed in Seattle as a sideman with bassist/vocalist-Jim Ferguson at the Seattle Art Museum; The Chuck Israels Quintet at Dimitrio’s Jazz Alley; and John Fedchock’s All-Star West Coast Big Band at Tula’s Jazz Club.

-Mike’s saxophone playing and compositional approach are highly influenced by the late Joe Henderson, with whom he studied privately in 1996-97.
+Mike’s saxophone playing and compositional approach are strongly influenced by Joe Henderson, with whom he studied privately in 1996-97.